-- Power Switch - Flip this to bring your PODXT to life.
-PODXT Pro includes a standard IEC grounded power cable.
-For PODXT, use only the included PX-2 power pack. - 2 Input/Guitar In - Plug your guitar in here.
-(You techies will want to know this is a mono, un-balanced connection). - Phones Plug your headphones in here for silent concertos.
-The volume is set by the OUTPUT knob.
-Any time you use headphones, it important to be sure they're not set for ridiculous volume before your slap them on your ears.
-Try an OUTPUT knob setting of about 10 o'clock when first putting the headphones on, them turn up from there if you need more volume.
+Phones - When you want to listen with headphones, plug them in here.
+The volume is set by the OUTPUT LEVEL knob.
+Any time you use headphones, it's important to be sure they're not set for ridiculous volume before your slap them on your ears.
+Use a low setting of the knob when first putting the headphones on, then turn up from there if you need more volume.

-So that you hear appropriate sound through the headphones, PODXT automatically switches to Studio Mode whenever headphones are connected (for more on Studio Mode, see "What are you connecting to?" on page 3•2).
+So that you hear appropriate sound through the headphones, PODXT Live automatically switches to Studio Mode whenever headphones are connected (for more on Studio Mode, see "What are you connecting to?" on page 3•7).

-Output - This controls the overall output level of PODXT and also sets the headphone level.
+Output To Amp/Line - The unbalanced 1/4-inch connectors here get your PODXT Live's sound to a guitar amplifier, recorder, mixer or PA system.
+Flick the rear panel switch to AMP when you've got your PODXT Live feeding into the front of a guitar amp, and otherwise choose LINE.
+The rear panel LEVEL knob sets the - you guessed it! - output level.
 Changing the OUTPUT level does not change your tone, so you can get the tone you want at any volume level.
-This setting is not saved when you store settings into one of the PODXT's memory locations.
+This setting is not saved when you store settings into one of the PODXT Live's memory locations.